 Name: Matt Lucas, Associate Director for Carbontech, Carbon180, 703-201-5542, email@example.com

-Project Title: Carbontech Labs: Startup Accelerator and Investment Fund Providing Lab-to-Market Support for Innovators Converting Carbon Waste into Value
+Title of project: Carbontech Labs: Startup Accelerator and Investment Fund Providing Lab-to-Market Support for Innovators Converting Carbon Waste into Value

 Project description: Carbontech Labs is the world’s first and only accelerator focused on the $1 trillion-dollar carbontech market opportunity.
 The program provides support to early-stage companies that show scalable technical promise and potential investment readiness with a valuable product-market fit.
 Startup teams continue to work where they already are, with in-person convenings for networking and education throughout the year.
 Carbontech Labs complements existing teams’ capabilities with access to its vetted entrepreneurs-in-residence, technical test sites, investment advisory council, and its extensive network of expert advisors.
 It supplements existing teams’ pre-seed funding with non-dilutive grants until they are ready to accept dilutive capital investments from its for-profit sidecar fund.
 Carbontech Labs’ ultimate goal is to take viable carbontech businesses from lab to Series A, nurturing this nascent yet critical double-bottom-line sector.
 Carbontech Labs is currently finalizing funding for its first cohort of companies to begin in Q2 2019.
 The accelerator will provide tailored, à la carte services to systematically de-risk startups’ business and technology through four phases of programming, three checkpoints, and three funding opportunities